2017 Toyota LandCruiser Prado Review

-There is a sunroof, a refrigerated box in the centre console, and the driver’s seat remembers the individual settings for two different drivers.
-A rear-seat DV-D entertainment system can help keep children occupied.
+On the luxury side the Kakadu has is a sunroof, and a refrigerated box in the centre console.
+The driver’s seat remembers settings for two different drivers.
+And a rear-seat DV-D entertainment system can help keep children occupied.

 The Kakadu’s off-road specific features include a driver-switched lock for the rear differential, which can help you go further in difficult 4WD conditions.
 For such situations there is also Crawl Control, which automatically controls the accelerator and brakes at a speed you select: all you have to do is steer.

 Multi-Terrain Select allows you to tailor stability control and traction control for different off-road conditions.
 The Kakadu also has self-levelling and height-adjustable rear suspension, and the driver can change suspension settings for a softer ride, or sportier handling.

 Does any upgrade have a down side?Expand Section

 Although many people will like the look of the VX and Kakadu’s 18-inch wheels and their accompanying lower-profile tyres, they don’t ride as comfortably as the standard 17s and are more damage prone and less effective off-road.
 (The Altitude too has 18-inch wheels.)

 The relocation of the spare wheel on the Altitude model has its advantages – see below – but it reduces fuel capacity from 150 litres to 87 litres, and makes the spare harder to get at.

 Glacier White and Ebony (black) are the only two standard colours.
 All the rest are extra-cost options.

 Otherwise, this is a very easy car to operate and drive.